How to get to Nara from Kyoto and back. A detailed day trip itinerary

 From Kyoto to Nara by train

-Nara is in the most central area in Japan.
+Nara is in the most central area in Japan (called the Kansai region).
 It is only some 35 kilometers south of Kyoto and Osaka lies some 28 kilometers to the south.
 The railroad system is extremely dense in this area, providing you with way more options to travel from Kyoto station to Nara than you actually need.
-There are two companies connecting Kyoto/Nara with regular trains:
+There are two companies connecting Kyoto/Nara with regular train lines:

 JR Nara Line Y690: